osllmai/indox_Router/indoxRouter_server/README.md

 ## Architecture

+### Database Architecture

+IndoxRouter uses a dual-database architecture:

+- **PostgreSQL**: Handles authentication, user accounts, API keys, billing records, and other structured data that requires relational integrity
+- **MongoDB**: Stores dynamic content like conversations, model usage details, embeddings, and cache data that benefits from document-based storage

+This separation allows each database to focus on its strengths:

+- PostgreSQL provides ACID compliance and strong consistency for critical user data
+- MongoDB offers flexibility and scalability for rapidly changing document data

 ### Resources Module

 The Resources module is a core component of IndoxRouter that handles the interaction with various AI providers.
 It provides a unified interface for making requests to different AI providers and models.